PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 * if `halt_submission` is set to `True`, the log is printed but its submission to the hub is held back in a placeholder instead of being sent
 * if `append` is set to `True`, any log held back by a previous `halt_submission=True` call is prepended to this log before it is submitted
   * together these allow emitting a `"…success"`/`"…failed"` continuation on the same conceptual log line
+* `hidden_error_msg` attaches technical error details (e.g. a stack trace) that stay in the node's local logs and are never streamed to the hub — `msg` remains the only part analysts get to see

 ```python